eyereasoner/eyelet/README.md

+> At the origin
+> undergo evolution
+> via observership.

 # eyelet

 - besides top-down reasoning with `conclusion :- premise` rules, eyelet also supports bottom-up reasoning with `conclusion :+ premise` rules